jbdalido/f-stack/dpdk/doc/guides/rel_notes/deprecation.rst

   The legacy actions should be removed once ``MODIFY_FIELD`` alternative is implemented in drivers.

-* cryptodev: The function ``rte_cryptodev_cb_fn`` will be updated to have another parameter ``qp_id`` to return the queue pair ID which got error interrupt to the application, so that application can reset that particular queue pair.

-* eventdev: The single-event (non-burst) enqueue and dequeue operations, used by static inline burst enqueue and dequeue functions in ``rte_eventdev.h``, will be removed in DPDK 23.11.
-  This simplification includes changing the layout and potentially also the size of the public ``rte_event_fp_ops`` struct, breaking the ABI.
-  Since these functions are not called directly by the application, the API remains unaffected.

 * pipeline: The pipeline library legacy API (functions rte_pipeline_*) will be deprecated and subsequently removed in DPDK 24.11 release.
   Before this, the new pipeline library API (functions rte_swx_pipeline_*)